Weekly review of Azerbaijani oil prices

 By Trend

-The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, amounted to $56.04 per barrel last week (from Jan.11 to Jan.15), which is $2.23 (4.1 percent) more compared to the previous price, Trend reports on Jan.
-18.
+The average price for Azeri Light CIF oil, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, amounted to $56.24 per barrel last week (from Jan.18 through Jan.22), which is 20 cents (0.36 percent) more compared to the previous price, Trend reports on Jan.
+25.

-The average price of Azeri LT FOB Ceyhan amounted to $55.47 per barrel last week, up by $2.24 (4.2 percent) compared to the previous indicator.
+The average price of Azeri LT FOB Ceyhan amounted to $55.66 per barrel last week, up by 19 cents (0.3 percent) compared to the previous indicator.

-Last week, the average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk amounted to $54.09 per barrel, which is $2.58 (5 percent) more compared to the previous week.
+Last week, the average price of URALS oil sold by Azerbaijan in the Russian Port of Novorossiysk amounted to $54.38 per barrel, which is 29 cents (0.5 percent) more compared to the previous week.

 Azerbaijan sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk oil pipeline.

-Last week, the average price of Brent Dated amounted to $55.35 per barrel, which is $2.07 (3.9 percent) more compared to the previous price.
+Last week, the average price of Brent Dated amounted to $55.47 per barrel, which is 12 cents (0.2 percent) more compared to the previous price.

 |